 Kim, Kyumin.
 2015.
 The Instrument Linker iiht-/oht- in Blackfoot as a functional p.
 Proceedings of the 18th WSCLA, ed. by Natalie Weber and Sihwei Chen, pp. 35−49.
 University of British Columbia Working Papers in Linguistics, vol. 18.
 Vancouver.

 Kim, Kyumin.
 2015.
 Spatial PPs and Structure of Motion Verbs in Blackfoot.
 Proceedings of the 19th WSCLA, ed. by Natalie Weber and Sihwei Chen, pp. 125−139.
 University of British Columbia Working Papers in Linguistics, vol. 19.
 Vancouver.

 Kimewon, Howard, and Margaret Noori.
 2009.
 Anishinaabemowin maajaamigad.
 Owen Sound: Ningwakwe Learning Press.

 Kinew, Kathy Avery.
 1995.
-Manito Gitigaan: Governance in the Great Spirit’s garden: Wild rice in Treaty no. 3 from Pre-Treaty to the 1990s.
+Manito Gitigaan: Governance in the Great Spirit’s Garden: Wild Rice in Treaty No. 3 from Pre-treaty to the 1990s.
 Papers of the 26th Algonquian Conference, ed. by David H. Pentland, pp. 183–194.
-Winnipeg: University of Manitoba.
+Winnipeg: University of Manitoba Press.

 King, Thomas.
 2003.
-The truth about stories: A native narrative.
+The Truth about Ntories: A native Narrative.
 Toronto: House of Anansi Press.

 Kinietz, Vernon W. 1965.
 The Indians of the Western Great Lakes: 1615–1760.
 Ann Arbor: University of Michigan Press.